The arrangements for the match

 Bogoljubov appears to have challenged Kupchik.
 It is unclear why Bogoljubow should have chosen to play this match with a relatively unknown player other than to defray his expenses.
 He did not approach Frank Marshall or David Janowski, the two grandmasters in the United States and who both were currently residing in New York.
 Perhaps it would have been too expensive or too difficult in the available time?

-Although Kupchick was known for his solid style, in the period 1913 to 1937, he was thirteen times the Manhattan Chess Club champion.
-Kupchik, by profession an accountant, was a very strong but never a professional player.
-By 1924, he had only once played in an overseas tournament at Havana (1913).
+Although Kupchick was known for his solid style (1913 to 1937), he was thirteen times Manhattan Chess Club champion.
+An accountant by profession, he was a very strong but never a professional player.
+By 1924 he had only once played in an overseas tournament, at Havana (1913).

 The progress of the match

 Bogoljubov had White in the odd-numbered games.

 Bogoljubov 1 1 1 0 ½ ½ 4